redhat-manufacturing/device-edge-workshops/provisioner/README.md

 >**Note**
 >
-> Do not use as your ansible_user, use a non-root account that can sudo.
+> Do not use `root` as your ansible_user, use a non-root account that can sudo.

 >**Note**
 >